Villa I Tatti: Biblioteca Berenson

 Berenson described I Tatti as a library with a house attached.
 Library spaces were added to I Tatti in 1909, 1915, 1923 and 1948–54.
 The shelf space created during Berenson's lifetime was doubled in 1985 when an additional section, the Paul E. Geier Library, was created in one of the former farm buildings.
 The wing of the library built by Berenson in 1948–54 was recently renovated by the Roman architectural firm of Garofalo and Miura and renamed in honor of I Tatti's third director and his wife, Craig Hugh Smyth and Barbara Linforth Smyth.
 Opened in October 2009, the new Smyth Library effectively doubled both the wing's original shelving capacity and the number of workspaces available there.

 At his death Berenson left a large personal library of 50,000 volumes, principally dedicated to Mediterranean culture seen through its art and archeology.
 It also included significant holdings in Chinese, Indian and Near Eastern art, reflecting his collecting interests in those fields.
 The books were located in a library designed by Cecil Pinsent in 1915, but, also scattered throughout the house.
 It was not conceived as an interdisciplinary Renaissance library from the beginning but as a reflection of Berenson's personal interests.
 Italian literature was not strongly represented and music was absent.
 During the early decades of the institution's life it became a priority to flesh out the library's holdings in areas of Renaissance studies not collected by Berenson himself, and to initiate periodical subscriptions in these fields.

 Transformed from a rich but idiosyncratic personal library into a modern research library, the Biblioteca Berenson aims to provide comprehensive research-level coverage of current scholarly publications in all fields of Italian art, architecture, history, science, medicine, society, culture and literature approximately from 1200 to 1650.
 Research tools are also acquired in adjacent fields such as northern Europe in the same period, medieval studies, and Byzantine and Islamic cultures around the Mediterranean, especially where these relate to Renaissance Italy.
 It tries to provide modern editions of many of the works of Greek and Latin literature.
 Currently it holds some 140,000 volumes, which include 106,000 books, 7,000 offprints, 14,000 auction catalogues, and 23,000 periodical volumes.
 Over 600 periodicals are currently received, most with complete runs from the start of publication.

 In 1993 I Tatti joined with three other research libraries in Florence to form a consortium for joint, on-line cataloging, IRIS, which now counts seven member libraries.
-The Biblioteca Berenson is also one of the 73 libraries that form the Harvard College Library and its holdings are accessible through the Harvard on-line catalogue, HOLLIS.
+The Biblioteca Berenson is also one of the 73 libraries that form the Harvard Library and its holdings are accessible through the Harvard on-line catalogue, HOLLIS.
 In addition, the considerable electronic resources available through the Harvard library are also available at I Tatti, which makes it one of the largest collections of electronic resources in Italy.